nsabine/ansible-examples/provisioning/aws/README.md

 playbooks.
 Keep in mind that these are not intended to serve as examples.
 They are used by the Ansible team in performing demonstrations.

-Here's an example of setting variables required by this provisioner:
+Here are a few examples of setting variables required by this provisioner:

+### Search by AMI ID
 ```yaml
 aws_region: us-east-1
 vpc_name: tcross-demo-vpc